 Balancing the need to protect individual privacy against those of public interest is both difficult and often painful for the party that loses, and so when a healthcare worker retired through ill-health, it was later discovered that HIV infection was the primary cause for their departure.

-The employer concerned, followed procedural rules during the ending of the relationship, but later found themselves torn between performing an obligatory ‘look back’ exercise, requiring contact with patients that had been assigned the retirees care when carrying our their duties, and assisting with the request that the former healthcare worker’s privacy be respected (the former element was still uncertain due to a change of guidelines and therefore such actions may have proven unnecessary pending the revised policy).
+On this occasion the employer followed procedural rules during the ending of the relationship, but later found themselves torn between performing an obligatory ‘look back’ exercise that required contact with former patients assigned the retiree’s care when carrying our their duties while assisting with the request that the former healthcare worker’s privacy be respected (the former element was still uncertain due to a change of guidelines and therefore such actions may have proven unnecessary pending the revised policy).

-After a newspaper learned of the matter, it published an article on grounds of public interest, although in breach of a previously issued restraining order, and aware that disclosure of the health authority at least would soon allow readers to make educated guesses as to the identity of the infected party.
+After a newspaper learned of the matter, it published an article on grounds of public interest while breaching a previously issued restraining order, and aware that disclosure of the health authority at least would soon allow readers to make educated guesses as to the identity of the infected party.

 There were of course a number of other factors that required diligence from the courts, but the essence of the argument also addressed very sensitive and fear-laden concerns that threatened disproportionate cost implications upon the State, along with a risk of flagrant sensationalism.

 “[I]f healthcare workers are not to be discouraged from reporting that they are HIV positive, it is essential that all possible steps are taken to preserve the confidentiality of such reports.”